BEXIS2/Documents/Docs/Configuration.md

 >
 >(_Settings -> Application Settings -> General_)

 If set to true, the multimedia module is activated.
-This allows the visualization of multimedia files like images, videos, etc.
+This allows the visualization of multimedia files such as images, videos, etc. in the system.

 >[!SETTING]
 >__FAQ__ (_Settings -> Application Settings -> General_) (_default: [false](https://github.com/BEXIS2/Core/wiki/FAQ)_)